 7. Greg Wirtz will teach relief carving and will have multiple patterns to choose from.
 Greg has some new wildlife animal patterns from which to choose.
 Tools needed: Sharp knife, gouges, especially #3s, #5s, V, and whatever other hand gouges you might have along with your own paint brushes.
 All else will be provided.
 All skill levels.
 Class fee $25 depending on size and type of wood.

-2. Dan Haack will teach carving caricatures and wood spirits.
+5. Dan Haackwill teach carving caricatures and wood spirits.
 You can bring a rough-out of your choice or if you want Dan to provide one, contact him at least 6 weeks before the workshop.
 Material for the wood spirit will be provided.
 His email is firstname.lastname@example.org.
 Phone 715-4901029.
 Tools needed: a sharp knife and palm tools.
 Rough out provided varies between $20 -$30.
 Material for wood spirits $5 - $10.
 Skill level intermediate and above.

-6. Dave Kublank who has done flatplane carving in the past will teach a class in spoon carving.
+2. Dave Kublankwho has done flatplane carving in the past will teach a class in spoon carving.
 Several blanks will be provided, from utility to decorative.
 A regular carving knife and carving glove are needed.
 A # 5 or 7 bent gouge is handy.
 Sand paper and finish will be provided.
 There will be a cost for each project.

-7. Gordy Moscinski will teach a beginning carving class that will cover basic carving techniques including the safe use of carving tools, sharpening and finishes.
-The four carvings: a duck, shoe, Santa, and a relief carving will give the participant a chance to explore the different aspects of carving.
-Class fee $35 for blanks supplied.
+4. Gordy Moscinski will teach a beginning carving class that will cover basic carving techniques including the safe use of carving tools, sharpening and finishes.
+There will be a variety of carvings to chose from.
+Including in the round, chip, and relief.
+Paints will be available.
+Class fee $35 for 5 blanks supplied.
 Knives will be available for purchase at the workshop.